RadoslawKieronski/DevOpsJenkins/Ansible/README.md

    - debug:
        msg: "{{ MSG }}"
 -----
-Changes in the job (jenkins UI):
+### Changes in the job (jenkins UI):
 1. select the box 'this project is parameterized
 2. Select 'string parameter': NAME: 'ANSIBLE_MSG', Default Value: 'Hello World'
 3. In the bild section -> 'Advanced' -> 'Add extra variable': Key: 'MSG', Value: '$ANSIBLE_MSG'

-To sum up: ansible is taking the value from parameter and passing it to the playbook using an extra variable
+**conclusion: ansible is taking the value from parameter and passing it to the playbook using an extra variable.**